Event Videoconferencing Best Practices

-Here are some tips to getting the best experience when participating in a Speaker Summit or Member Summit.
+Here are some tips to getting the best experience when participating in a Power Poll videoconference session.

 Update Your Browser

 Update your web browser.
-While the Summit platform will work with a variety of browsers, the combination of browsers, versions of browsers, operating systems, and versions of operating systems is expansive.
+While the Power Poll videoconference platform will work with a variety of browsers, the combination of browsers, versions of browsers, operating systems, and versions of operating systems is expansive.
 We cannot (and have not) tested every combination.
 We have tested extensively with Chrome and Safari (and to a lesser degree Firefox and Edge) have had excellent results with those.

 Sign in Ahead of Time

-While you can view the event page using a special link from your invitation email, you cannot actually join the event without signing into Power Poll.
-We do this for security and to ensure that only invitees are able to view the event.
+The Agora is accessible from every Area landing page.
+Events are accessible from the Events page of your area and are also typically accessible using a special link from your invitation email.
+In all cases, however, you cannot actually join the video session without signing into Power Poll.
+We do this for security and to ensure that only Members are able to access the Agora and events.

 If you have never signed into Power Poll before, you must set an initial password.
 Murphy's Law says that, if you wait until immediatley before the event, your email server will inevitably experience a slow-down at that precise moment.
 See [% ref=sign-in %] for more details.